 Real Estate lockboxes make it easy to show your properties when the seller is away or unavailable.
 There’s no need for buyer’s agents to travel to and from your office to pick up the key.
 This convenience will make your listing more attractive and can often differentiate between other properties which aren’t set up with a lockbox.
 With the high turnover rate of properties and increased workload for real estate agents, lockboxes significantly increase the number of showings for a property.

 This convenient “gadget” does bring with it some risks, whether you’re acting as the seller’s agent or the buyer’s agent.
-As a real estate professional, it’s important to keep on top of these risks, to ensure you and your business are adequately protected.
+As a real estate professional, it’s important to keep on top of these risks, to ensure you and your business are adequately protected, so you can allow property showings and still manage your risk.

 Lockbox Security Concerns and How Claims Could Arise